Charles Augustus Henry Lutyens: Painting

-His paintings were well known.
-He exhibited at the Royal Academy for over thirty years and painted all the principal race-horses.
-He was an intimate friend of Landseer and of Marochetti (the sculptor, with whom he worked).
+At the age of thirty, Lutyens forsook the Army for the world of art, in order to indulge his great love and acknowledged gift for painting.
+His work was well known.
+He exhibited at the Royal Academy for over thirty years and painted all the principal racehorses.
+He was an intimate friend of Edwin Landseer and of Carlo Marochetti (the sculptor, with whom he worked).
 Landseer was godfather to his son, Edwin Landseer Lutyens, the artist and architect, who was the designer of India's new capital.
-He was acquainted with all the notabilities of his time, and also met Thackeray occasionally.
-His travels included a tour of the States before slavery was abolished, and he saw men and women sold as slaves.
+He was acquainted with all the notabilities of his time and also met William Makepeace Thackeray occasionally.
+His travels included a tour of the States before the American Civil War.

 "Father of the Village"

-Since he came to reside at The Cottage, Thursley, he endeared himself to the villagers by his large-heartedness and geniality.
+Since he came to reside at The Cottage, Thursley, in Surrey in 1877, he endeared himself to the villagers by his large-heartedness and geniality.
 His friendship was greatly valued by those who moved in his circle, whilst his help and sympathy to those in lower stations of life were generous.
-He became known as the "father of the village".
+He became known as the "father of the village", residing there for 38 years.